sscollis/stab/README.md

     make USE_NR=1
 ```

-Notes:
+## Notes
+`stab` currently uses a couple of Numerical-Recipes in FORTRAN
+routines that are commercially licensed and therefore not distributed here.
+You can easily replace these with public versions and are encouraged to do so.

 1. It would be easy to remove the dependency on NR and I encourage
     someone to do so.
 2. You may **not** add the NR software to this repository and you may only use
-    it if you have a valid license to do so
+    it if you have a valid license to do so.

+## Contact

 S. Scott Collis
+scollis@gmail.com